KDEGroup/SC-DAG/README.md

 # SC-DAG

-**Semantic-Constrained Diffusion Attacks**

-Code release for adversarial image generation based on latent diffusion models.

----

-## Overview

-This repository provides a lightweight implementation of **SC-DAG**, a diffusion-based adversarial image generation method proposed in:
+This repository provides the implementation of **SC-DAG** proposed in:

 > **SC-DAG: Semantic-Constrained Diffusion Attacks for Stealthy Exposure Manipulation in Visually-Aware Recommender Systems**
 > *CIKM 2025*